 - WhatsApp has 1.6 billion active users and 55 billion messages are sent via every day

-Social messaging apps can be very useful in sending messages to customers directly, as they allow personalization (see #4 above) and add value to users’ experience.
+Social messaging apps can be very useful in sending messages to customers directly, as they allow personalization and add value to the user experience.
 In addition, people expect businesses to have a presence on messaging apps because it’s a direct and easy way to interact with them.
-In fact, 50% of people say they are willing to shop at a company that communicates through messaging apps.
+In fact:63% of customers are more likely to return to a company website that has live chat.
+Click To Tweet

 - Cultivate contact

 - Involve people in events

 Visual search can take the user experience to a totally new level: People can upload an image to conduct a search and get more specific results.

 Not surprisingly, Pinterest has jumped on the visual search bandwagon.
 They came out with Lens, a visual search tool that allows users to take a photo of an item to find out where to buy it online, search for similar products or view pinboards of related items.

 As Marketing Land puts it, it turns your phone’s camera into a search bar:

 Since the launch of the beta version, Pinterest's Lens now recognizes 2.5 billion home and fashion objects, has inspired over 600 million searches on Pinterest’s mobile apps and browser extensions, and has seen a 140% uptick from launch day.